AluBhorta/cloudwatch-logs-in-grafana-loki/README.md

 # notes

-- `start_time` in fluentd can be used to specify the oldest logs to retrieve
-  - note: loki must have `reject_old_samples: false` or a very large `reject_old_samples_max_age`
-- make sure to use new PVCs or remove the old ones for loki. otherwise you might not get the expected data.
+- make sure to use new PVCs or remove the old ones for loki. otherwise you might not get the expected behaviour.
   - also consider deleting s3 bucket data

 # refs